Gamera: Distributions and releases

 Global distributions of videos of the franchise was also affected by the Godzilla franchise.
 For financial reasons, Daiei avoided the market in the United States and instead focused more on European countries to decrease competition with Toho productions.
 Foreign cast members became increasingly well-represented due to requests from European buyers; however, these buyers also requested to avoid hiring black cast members.
 Daiei Film obliged, though some criticized Daiei Film for this decision.
+Additionally, unlike for the Godzilla franchise, the buyers for Gamera were rather obscure, and stakeholders including Yuasa were not aware of the actual situation of European distributions.
 On the other hand, its increasingly childish direction along with involving foreign cast members were also prompted by the Japanese Film Export Promotion Association under the Japanese government where Daiei Film's Masaichi Nagata contributed in its establishment, and governmental policy to export tokusatsu films to the global market also boosted serializations of Gamera and Daimajin franchises.
 Gamera franchise's child-friendly directions, limited productions, and much smaller global expansions than the Godzilla franchise, presumably restricted public recognition of the Daiei franchise and established inferior public impressions on it globally to the Toho productions.

 After the bankruptcy of Daiei Film, the franchise increased its efforts avoid direct competition against the Godzilla franchise, including the Heisei trilogy, and Gamera: Super Monster by Tokuma Shoten and Gamera the Brave by Kadokawa were released in 1980 and 2006 respectively because Toho temporary ceased producing Godzilla films due to declined box office results.
 While the franchise was not rebooted after the 1980 film, there also existed scrapped projects in early 1990s prior to the Heisei trilogy (Note: A V-cinema project in 1991, and Niisan Takahashi's script which was later redeveloped as the 1995 novel Gamera vs. Phoenix.), where the Heisei Godzilla continuity had been continuously developed since Godzilla vs. Biollante (1989).
-After the commercial failure of the 2006 film, which was originally launched as a proposal for a crossover with Godzilla in 2002, Kadokawa cancelled various projects, including its sequels, anime production(s), Gamera 3D, and reboot attempt(s) in 2010s, and instead released a short film for the 50th anniversary of the franchise in 2015; MonsterVerse by Legendary Pictures (which was at one point a Gamera project Gamera 3D) began in 2014, and subsequent Godzilla productions were continuously developed among theatrical releases and streaming media.
+After the commercial failure of the 2006 film, which was originally launched as a proposal for a crossover with Godzilla in 2002, Kadokawa cancelled various projects, including its sequels, anime production(s), Gamera 3D, and reboot attempts in the 2010s, and instead released a short film for the 50th anniversary of the franchise in 2015; MonsterVerse by Legendary Pictures (which was at one point a Gamera project Gamera 3D) began in 2014, and subsequent Godzilla productions were continuously developed among theatrical releases and streaming media.
 Shin Godzilla and the anime Godzilla trilogy were directed by filmmakers who have either previously or subsequently participated in Gamera productions.
 Gamera Rebirth was released on Netflix in 2023 after Godzilla Singular Point in 2021.